 How Can I Access the Public Computers and Internet?

 If you have your own wireless-enabled laptop or device, you may connect to the library’s WiFi network for free.
-The password provides greater privacy protection to users than an open WiFi network.

 How Much Time Can I Spend on a Library Computer?